learn-co-curriculum/dsc-visualizing-intermediate-activations/README.md

 ## Introduction

 Deep learning is extremely powerful and helping to lead the advancement of many AI tasks.
 That said, deep learning is often critized for having a lot of *black box* algorithms in that the components of the model itself are difficult to interpret.
 In the case of CNNs and image recognition, this is actually not true at all!
-In this lecture, we will explore how you can visualize the intermediate hidden layers within your CNN to uncover what sorts of features your deep network is uncovering through some of the various filters.
+In this lecture, you will explore how you can visualize the intermediate hidden layers within your CNN to uncover what sorts of features your deep network is uncovering through some of the various filters.
 With that, you'll gain interesting insights and knowledge as to how your CNN is *seeing* the world.

 ## Objectives